Friction Groove: Activity since

-Former members Reynolds, McMordie and Clowes went on to work with Sinead O'Connor (married to Reynolds at the time), recording her debut album The Lion and the Cobra and touring for a while.
+Former members Reynolds, McMordie and Clowes went on to work with Sinéad O'Connor (married to Reynolds at the time), recording her debut album The Lion and the Cobra and touring for a while.

 McMordie later rejoined Stiff Little Fingers in 2006 for a tour, and is now part of their permanent lineup again.

 Reynolds continues a career as drummer and record producer, having worked with U2 and David Byrne, amongst others.

 Rolls went on to join the twelve-piece BackBeat Band (soul and R&B), later leaving to form her own eight-piece group Short People.
 She subsequently formed 99lbs (a tribute band to Ann Peebles), and more recently retro funk / soul band, The Fever45s.

 Dover moved from songwriting to scriptwriting and filmmaking, emigrating to Nelson, New Zealand in 2003.
 There, as well as helping to set up fringe theatre company Jo Public Nga Tangata, he was also the gigs promoter for The Free House yurt and the Marchfest Craft Beer and Music Festival from 2008 to 2020.